Social Security Disability Benefits Guide for Veterans

 Selecting your “onset date of disability” is a key factor in proving your disability claim.
 Multiple factors need to be considered when selecting a date and one that can be proven.
 This is not a cut and dry decision.
 However, what is true in most cases is that if you select a disability date prior to the date you stopped working full time, your claim will be delayed and most likely denied

-In correlation with secret #3, it is as important to comply with your physician’s prescribed medical treatment, than it is to have it.
-In order to win your disability claim, you have to prove that despite complying with your medical treatment, you are still unable to work.
-Examples of medical treatment compliance include but are not limited to:
+In correlation with the above tip, it is as important to comply with your physician’s prescribed medical treatment than it is to have it.
+In order to win your disability claim, you have to prove that, despite complying with your medical treatment, you are still unable to work.

 The point is: are you doing all you can to comply with your doctor’s prescribed course of treatment?

-If you disagree with your physician’s recommended treatment plan, then you should discuss this with your physician so that this is documented and to explore potential treatment alternatives.
+If you disagree with your physician’s recommended treatment plan, then you should discuss this with your physician.
+They can then document this and explore potential treatment alternatives.

-Your date of disability, known as your “onset date”, is the date you are claiming you have been disabled since.
-When you have earnings after this date it can cause a significant delay in the processing of your claim and in many cases, to be denied.
+Your date of disability, known as your “onset date”, is the date you are claiming that your disability began.
+When you have earnings after this date, it can cause a significant delay in the processing of your claim.
+And in many cases, these earnings can cause your claim to be denied.
 Earnings do not always result from working.
 They can also result from other sources such as:

 - Paid Sick Time